DataMigrators/cpd-docs.mettleci.io/source-markdown/test-specification-format.md

 }
 ```

-The `sparseLookup` node specifies …
+The `sparseLookup` property identifies a JSON object which specifies …

 * the value defining the name of the sparse lookup reference stage,
-* a path to the relevant CSV unit test data file, and
+* a path to the relevant CSV test data file, and
 * a list of key columns to be used for the sparse lookup.

 ## When <a href="when"></a>

-The **when** node specifies which job will be executed during testing as well as any parameters (including job macros) that affect the data produced by the job.
+The `when` property array specifies which job will be executed during testing as well as any parameters (including job macros) that affect the data produced by the job.

+For example:
 ```
 {   …
     "when": {